barumau/panlingue/eng/dunia_baxe.md

 English rhymes _my, sigh, lie,_ and _rye_ would be written in Pīnyīn _mai, sai, lai, rai_.
 It is as simple as that!

-Pandunia can be spelled regularly because it has fewer speech sounds (24) than there are letters in the basic Roman alphabet (26).
-The alphabet of Pandunia is:
+Panlingue can be spelled regularly because it has fewer speech sounds (24) than there are letters in the basic Roman alphabet (26).
+The alphabet of Panlingue is:
 a b c d e f g h i j k l m n o p r s t u v x y z

-Pandunia has almost perfect letter-to-sound correspondence.
+Panlingue has almost perfect letter-to-sound correspondence.
 One letter stands for one sound only.
 One sound is represented by exactly one letter.
 Every word is pronounced as it is written.